djsplice/SCS/README.md

 ## SCS Parts, Printing, Installation
 All printed files are found in the STL folder, CAD files *soon

+This design works for the Ender 5 Pro, just fits between the top 2020 extrusion and a 300mm bed.
+If you have a smaller bed, or the Ender 5 Plus it should fit, though for the plus it may be a bit too far away from the bed, or not provide great part coverage...
+Drop an issue in Github if you get a chance to test it!

 You will neee M3 screws, 2 fans, and the ability to print 15mm overhans clearly - you can do it - or your money back!

 ### Hardware